api3dao/oev-docs/docs/oev/searchers/index.md

 :::

-First, let me mention that the MEV searchers can still use their existing infrastructure and searching bots - OEV does not prevent MEV.
-It should be treated as an optional extensions that searchers can capitalize on.
+Let's emphasize that the MEV searchers can still use their existing infrastructure and searching bots even when opting to OEV.
+OEV should be treated as an optional extension that searchers can capitalize on.
 Integrating OEV increases their profits by outperforming the competition and paying less to block validators.

 All of the searching logic related to position tracking, using flashloans and